 Why Is Using A TV As A Monitor Bad For Eyes?

 It can be tiresome to use a television as a monitor: Working on a computer forces you to sit closer to the screen, and watching TV instead of a monitor can be especially taxing on your eyes due to higher latency, fuzzier images, and worse color reproduction.

 All of the information you want is shown on a monitor in front of you.
 You only have to move your eyes all around screen now.

 You literally have to swivel your head to see items near the screen’s edge when a computer image is presented on a huge screen TV monitor.
 This might lead to eye strain and muscular discomfort in the long run.

-Best TV Quality and Size for Your Eyes:
+Best Monitor Quality And Size for Your Eyes

 When buying a television, the screen size is the first and most significant item to think about.
 A big television has a bigger screen and a better visual quality.